 - March 1: Final TOEFL or IELTS score reports required of applicants whose first language is not English and whose TOEFL or IELTS score submitted by January 1 did not qualify them for admission.

 - End of March: Admission decision letters are sent

 Although the AD program is tuition-free, all AD applicants must complete NEC Application for Financial Aid contained within the online application.
 U.S. citizens and permanent residents must also file the FAFSA (Free Application for Federal Student Aid).

 NEC Alumni and Current Students

-NEC alumni and current students interested in applying to the AD program must submit a full application including transcripts and supporting materials, including the submission of video prescreening recordings.
-Official copies of NEC transcripts must be requested from the Registrar's Office and sent to the Admissions Office.
+NEC alumni must file a complete application including requested transcripts and supporting materials.
+Current NEC students and alumni interested in applying to begin a new degree or program must obtain unofficial copies of their NEC transcripts from the Registrar's Office and upload these to the online application (the NEC Admissions Office does not have access to your academic records otherwise).
 The application fee for NEC alumni and current students is $75 per program/major.

 NEC does not discriminate on the basis of race, color, religion, sex, age, national or ethnic origin, sexual orientation, physical or mental disability, or veteran status in the administration of its educational policies, admission policies, employment policies, scholarship and loan programs, or other Conservatory-sponsored activities.